Top Boy street casting maestro Des Hamilton tells his wildest stories

-From leaving addiction behind to getting smacked by Kano: Top Boy street casting maestro Des Hamilton tells his wildest stories
+From leaving addiction behind to getting slapped by Kano: Top Boy street casting maestro Des Hamilton tells his wildest stories

 The Bafta winner, who has worked on the London thriller since its inception, fell into the casting business by chance.
 For the past two decades, he’s been passing some of that luck on by discovering new actors all around the country.
 He tells Nicole Vassell about spotting budding stars everywhere from Glasgow to Grimsby